 Don’t get me wrong, good equipment doesn’t hurt but some of my all time best selling images were shot with very inexpensive equipment, it's more about being there to capture the moment.
 One thing I do do without fail is take the time to sit down and learn how every piece of my equipment functions before I go out into the field so I am totally prepared when the moment strikes - I believe that being prepared and knowing how to use the equipment is much more important than what particular camera and lens(es) you are using.

-There some pieces of equipment besides the camera and lens I find indispensable - one of them being a good, solid but lightweight (so you don’t so much mind bringing it) tripod.
-Even with the advent of image stabilizers I shoot 95% of my work on a tripod, not only because I want to make sure of the sharpness of the image but also because I often shoot in low light (by the dawn's early light...)
-I like to use a tripod ring on my larger lenses, not only for better balance but because it’s easy to switch between horizontal and vertical orientation by just rotating the lens in the ring.
+There are some pieces of equipment besides the camera and lens I find indispensable - one of them being a good, solid but lightweight (so you don’t so much mind bringing it) tripod.
+Even with the advent of image stabilizers I shoot much of my work on a tripod, not only because I want to make sure of the sharpness of the image but also because I often shoot in low light (by the dawn's early light...)

 I also make good use of filters.
-A polarizing filter is a must, its effects cannot be duplicated in editing software.
-I always have neutral density filters with me for light and contrast control.
-And, when one of those filters isn’t on, a good “lens protecting” clear filter is to protect the glass.
+In my opinion a polarizing filter is a must, as its effects cannot be duplicated in editing software.
+And I always have neutral density filters with me for lighting and contrast control.
+And, when one of those filters isn’t on, a good “lens protecting” clear filter is, to protect the glass.

 So, let's not fixate on the equipment, let's get out there and shoot!